-1978: The relationship between the structure and function of organic molecules

-Through an interesting thought experiment and a large amount of computation showed that the properties of the Pthalocyanine group of molecules depend on their shapes more than on the constituent atoms.
+1978: The relationship between the structure and function of organic molecules the properties of the Pthalocyanine group of molecules depend on their shapes more than on the constituent atoms.
 Later applied this thinking to automatic typographic design.
 Ref: Crystal Structure Sensitivity of the Band Structure of Organic Semiconductors, S.C.
 Mathur and S. Mitra, J.Phys.C Solid State, Vol 12 No.2 1979 (UK).